NandhiniRam2005/CS3500-BollywoodBurritos.Pair-Assignment7-SpreadsheetPair/README.md

    I add anything in my code to ensure I have not harmed my solution.
 I also practice TDD which helps me get the solution right the first time.
 3. Self Documenting Code - My code uses good variable names and easy to read syntax.
 For example I vouch for using for each statements with good variable names to ensure my code is easy to read even without comments.
+In additon to these GSP's I also have
+4. DRY
+5. Style
+6. XML Documentation

 # Time Expenditures: